Connect with others who understand.

 What Does This Mean for You?

 Many factors go into estimating life expectancy and survival with a condition such as amyloidosis.
-Know that the above information is generally based on averages, and your own outcomes may be different.
-If you have questions or concerns about your own life expectancy, the best thing you can do is speak with your doctor.
-Your doctor can provide the best guidance based on your unique situation and risk factors.
+Know that the above information is generally based on averages, and your own outcome may be different.
+If you have questions or concerns about your own life expectancy, speak with your doctor.
+They can provide the best guidance based on your unique situation and risk factors.

 Talk With Others Who Understand